FHIR/sql-on-fhir-v2/README.md

 ## Storage Format

-FHIR already supports data in JSON format, it could be loaded into json-aware databases and used.
-But FHIR JSON representation is not designed for that, making usage difficult and painful.
+FHIR supports data in JSON format, data could be loaded into json-aware databases and used.
+But FHIR JSON representation is not designed for databases and usage is painful.

 The key idea of this spec is to introduce more database-friendly JSON representation and easy-implementable